NilNoyon/MiniTweet/README.md

 Running the application locally

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the main method in the com.twitterapp.main.TwitterAppApplication class from your IDE( I used Spring Tool Suite (STS) ).
 Make sure you have install JDK 1.8 or higher .
 Download the zip or clone the Git repository.
-Unzip the zip file (if you downloaded one) Open Command Prompt and Change directory (cd) to folder containing pom.xml
+Unzip the zip file (if you downloaded one) Open Command Prompt and Change directory (cd) to folder containing pom.xml.

     Open Eclipse
     File -> Import -> Existing Maven Project -> Navigate to the folder where you unzipped the zip Select the project Choose the Spring Boot Application file (search for @SpringBootApplication) Right Click on the file and Run as Java Application